St John Plessington Catholic College: Timetable

 The school keeps a traditional timetable of 5 lessons per day.
 A "period 6" was introduced which extended the school day, providing more teaching time particularly for Maths to better prepare students for their GCSEs, however this has been removed likely due to covid-19 restrictions.
-Also the school introduced a new 'wind-down' type period following lunchtime, a time where students could often be very energetic and not fully focused for work, the period named 'Personal development’ consists of students doing PHSE and reading.
-This replaces traditional form time at the start of the day.
-The time is spent with a form and form tutor and it includes such activities as checking that planners are correctly filled out and doing attendance reports.
+Also the school introduced a new 'wind-down' type period following form time, a time where students could often be very energetic and not fully focused for work, the period named 'Personal development’ consists of students doing PHSE and reading.
+Personal development takes place in period 1 and is held in a form room.
+The time is spent with a forms' pupils and form tutor, it includes activities such as checking that planners are correctly filled out and doing attendance reports.

 School dining

 Since the introduction of the old headteacher, Thomas Quinn, the school's dinner menu increased vastly in variety, the typical menu for the preceding year would have been chips on an almost daily basis and now only on Fridays improving the student's diet.
 For example, the chocolate in cookies has been replaced with raisins.
-Since then the school started to start using potato wedges instead of chips which led to some students not eating anything for lunch, it has now changed so that chips are on every other Friday with potato wedges being served on the friday's when chips aren't being served.
+Since then the school started to start using potato wedges instead of chips which led to some students not eating anything for lunch, it has now changed so that chips are served for lunch every Friday.